Prioritise

 Local Growth plan

-The recently published the West Yorkshire Local Growth Plan sets out how West Yorkshire will contribute to the UK’s overall growth mission.
+The recently published West Yorkshire Local Growth Plan sets out how West Yorkshire will contribute to the UK’s overall growth mission.
 It featured Bradford as the biggest and most important growth opportunity in West Yorkshire, if not the North of England.

 Development Blueprint

-Mass Transit Interface
+Mass Transit

-West Yorkshire Combined Authority is considering how its plans for Mass Transit will interact with the new Bradford station to provide a fully integrated transport hub in Bradford city centre
+West Yorkshire Combined Authority is considering how its plans for Mass Transit will interact with the new Bradford station to provide a fully integrated transport hub in Bradford city centre.

 MHCLG

-MHCLG recently confirmed funding to model the regeneration-uplift that will be delivered from the new Bradford Rail station
+MHCLG recently confirmed funding to model the regeneration-uplift that will be delivered from the new Bradford Rail station.

 Network Rail

-Network Rail is now undertaking key engineering and design studies to provide cost estimates and inform the strategic business case
+Network Rail is now undertaking key engineering and design studies to provide cost estimates and inform the strategic business case.

 Department for Transport